orquestra-ai/orquestra-qre/TECHNICAL_PAPER.md

-# Orquestra: A Comprehensive Framework for Quantum Resource Estimation and Management
+# Orquestra QRE: A Comprehensive Framework for Quantum Resource Estimation and Management

 ## Abstract

 Quantum computing promises to revolutionize various fields, but the practical realization of quantum advantage is heavily dependent on efficient resource management and accurate estimation of computational requirements.
-This paper introduces Orquestra, a comprehensive framework designed for in-depth quantum resource estimation, simulation management, and cross-provider analysis.
+This paper introduces Orquestra QRE, a comprehensive multi-platform framework designed for in-depth quantum resource estimation, hardware-aware analysis, and cross-provider comparison.
 We detail the mathematical foundations, algorithmic methodologies, and architectural considerations underpinning the platform.
-Key contributions include algorithms for calculating advanced quantum metrics such as Quantum Volume, T-gate counts, SWAP gate overhead for arbitrary qubit connectivities, and detailed fault-tolerance analysis based on Surface Codes.
-The framework also incorporates models for execution time, coherence limitations, error rates, and classical preprocessing demands.
-By providing a robust, extensible, and transparent platform, Orquestra aims to empower researchers and developers in navigating the complexities of near-term and future quantum hardware, thereby accelerating the path towards practical quantum applications.
+Key contributions include hardware-aware resource estimation across multiple quantum providers (IBM, Google, IonQ, Rigetti), integrated error correction modeling with Surface Code and Repetition Code, multi-platform accessibility (web, desktop, CLI, Python SDK), and interactive visualization of quantum circuit resources.
+The framework provides a robust, extensible, and user-friendly platform that empowers researchers and developers in navigating the complexities of near-term and future quantum hardware, thereby accelerating the path towards practical quantum applications.

 ## 1. Introduction